Chambersburg’s Memorial Fountain for Union Troops & “The Burning of Chambersburg”

 During the Gettysburg Campaign Confederate cavalry under Albert Jenkins occupied the city.
 The cavalry burned warehouses and railroad property.
 From June 24–28, 1863 a large number of Confederate troops passed through the city and Robert E. Lee established his headquarters at a farm nearby.
 A marker says that Lee and General A.P.
 Hill met in “The Diamond”, the current square where the fountain is located, on June 26, 1863.

 The 1864 “Burning of Chambersburg” began with the Confederate showing up outside the city on July 30, 1864.
 Several hundred Confederates filled the square where the fountain now stands and announced that they wanted to speak with the leaders of the city.
 The courthouse on the square rang its bells to assemble the people.
-McCausland’s staff-officer, Captain Fitzhugh, read an order from General Early.
-The order said that Chambersburg needed to turn over to the Confederates $100,000 worth of gold currency or $500,000 in paper currency to the Confederates or the city would be burned by the Confederates in retaliation for six to eight buildings burned by Union soldiers.
+General John McCausland’s staff-officer, Captain Fitzhugh, read an order from General Early.
+The order said that Chambersburg needed to turn over to the Confederates $100,000 worth of gold currency or $500,000 in paper currency to the Confederates or the city would be burned by the Confederates in retaliation for six to eight buildings burned by Union soldiers in Virginia.
 The citizens of Chambersburg said that such funds were not available.
 The banks had sent their assets north when they heard that Confederates had crossed the Potomac.
 The people also said that it was unfair to burn a whole city in retaliation for the burning of six to eight houses in Virginia.
 A short while later, the Confederates used kerosene to start fires throughout the town.

-The Confederates broke into the houses, ordered the civilians to leave, and then scattered kindling and kerosene in the house and set them on fire.
+The Confederates broke into the houses, ordered the civilians to leave, and then scattered kindling and kerosene in the houses and set them on fire.
 The courthouse, bank, town hall, two churches, all hotels and most business establishments were also consumed in the fires.
 As the raiders were setting fires, citizens said they looted the houses and businesses they entered.

 After many of the buildings in the city were burned to the ground, citizens of Chambersburg began discussing who was at fault.
 General Couch had a company of cavalry and some artillery at Mercersburg not far from Chambersburg.
 This force was often blamed for not stopping the invasion, but it was clearly too small to put up much opposition.
 There had been Pennsylvania troops nearby, but they had been called to Washington to defend against Early’s march on Washington.